-And my general answer is yes… Overall, Belize is one of the safest places to visit.
-However, it is not all fine and dandy throughout the entire country.
+I am not saying everything is fine and dandy throughout the country.
 I always advise travellers to be wary of when WALKING in certain areas of Belize City.
 Due to it being the old capital, it has the largest populace in Belize and high unemployment has made poverty a major issue.
+Which unfortunately makes crime an issue.

 Catch a cab when getting from point A to B!